11 Thin-Layer Chromatography of Drug-Like Compounds

 - While waiting for your first two TLC plates to develop, create two more TLC plates with standards C, A and D on one plate and standards A, D and B on the 2nd plate (label the tops of these plates too).

-- Once the first two TLC plates are done running, remove them from the chambers, draw a line where the solvent got to, wait for the solvent to evaporate, then illuminate them with UV light (take pictures as specified in the research project lab manual; make sure it is possible for your instructor to interpret your TLC results based on your images, otherwise you will not earn full-credit).
+- Once the first two TLC plates are done running, remove them from the chambers, draw a line where the solvent got to, wait for the solvent to evaporate, then illuminate them with UV light (take pictures as specified in the research project lab manual, but circle all the spots you see in each lane before taking the ambient light picture; make sure it is possible for your instructor to interpret your TLC results based on your images, otherwise you will not earn full-credit).

 - SAFETY NOTE: UV light can damage DNA, so always shine the light down, never up and avoid shining it directly onto your skin or into your eyes.
 You should also minimize how much UV light gets reflected onto your bare skin and eyes.